Symmetries of statistics on lattice paths between two boundaries: Flagged semistandard Young tableaux and -triangulations

 In the rest of this section, we will use $c$ to denote the minimal semistandard violation of a $k$-perflagged tableau $S$, and we will use $e$, $\ec$ and $\er$ to denote the entries in, above, and to the left of $c$, respectively.

-\begin{dfn} Let $S$ be a $k$-perflagged tableau having its maximal path violation at cell $d$.
+\begin{definition} Let $S$ be a $k$-perflagged tableau having its maximal path violation at cell $d$.
 Let $f, f_{b}, f_{r}$ be the entries in, below and to the right of $d$, respectively.
 (In case one of these cells is missing, define the corresponding entry to be $0$).
-Define $j^{-1}(S)$ to be the tableau obtained from $S$ by swapping $f$ with whichever of $f_{r}$ or $f_{b}$ is the smallest large entry, or, in case of a tie, with $f_{b}$. \end{dfn}
+Define $j^{-1}(S)$ to be the tableau obtained from $S$ by swapping $f$ with whichever of $f_{r}$ or $f_{b}$ is the smallest large entry, or, in case of a tie, with $f_{b}$. \end{definition}

-Note that in the above definition, at least one of $f_{r}$ (for a path violation of type \eqref{item:path-viol2}) or $f_{b}$ (for type \eqref{item:path-viol1}) is a large entry.
+Note that in the above definition, at least one of $f_{r}$ (for a path violation of type~\eqref{item:path-viol2}) or $f_{b}$ (for type \eqref{item:path-viol1}) is a large entry.

 The rest of the proof will proceed as follows.
 In Lemma~\ref{lem:jSperflagged} we show that the operation $j$ preserves the $k$-perflagged property.
 Lemma~\ref{lem:creation-of-violations} describes how path and semistandard violations change when $j$ is applied.
 This and Lemma~\ref{lem:j-min} are needed to prove that the minimal semistandard violation of $S$ becomes the maximal path violation of $j(S)$ (Lemma~\ref{lem:maxmin}), which is in turn used to show that $j^{-1}$ is indeed the inverse of $j$ (Lemma~\ref{lem:j-1}).